vincentcasseau/vincentcasseau.github.io/how-tos-cfd-chemistry.md

 ---

 ## 4) To go further: chemistry-vibration coupling
-This aspect is detailed in [How-to :: Nonequilibrium](https://vincentcasseau.github.io/how-tos-cfd-nonequilibrium/#4-chemistry-vibration-coupling).
+This aspect is detailed in [D. Nonequilibrium](https://vincentcasseau.github.io/how-tos-cfd-nonequilibrium/#4-chemistry-vibration-coupling).